Trade Shows Introduction

 A large-scale attraction element is advised in order to compete visually with neighboring exhibits, bring life and motion to the display and, when relevant, convey thematic messaging directly related to the Dana Diamond.
 The typical attraction element will be a large-scale LED video delivery system.
 However, when budget or logistics will not allow for this, large-scale, high-impact graphic installations may stand in place.
 The large-scale LED is intended to be a seamless, integral part of the overall stand design and should not appear to have been “applied” post design.

 Live entertainment and support staging may be used in lieu of digital engagements within appropriate markets, venues and with sensitivity to cultural and personal preferences both within and outside of Dana.

 Creativity and regional preferences are welcome when developing the attraction feature, therefore latitude is allowed here to ensure an exciting Dana stand, appropriate for the market and region while still maintaining continuity.
 Creative proposals for large-scale attractions are to be submitted to, and approved by, Corporate Communications.
-They can be reached at email@example.com.
+Please contact Corporate Communications here.